FrancisVila/MFT_convert/content/en/docs/TransferCFT/troubleshoot_intro/admin_troubleshooting_server/troubleshoot_security.md

 ## Unknown CA leads to a failed certificate verification

-In <span class="mc-variable suite_variables.TransferCFTName variable">Transfer CFT</span> 3.1.3 and lower, you can perform a SSL transfer even if the certificate chain is not complete (not signed by a ROOT CA).
-However, for <span class="mc-variable suite_variables.TransferCFTName variable">Transfer CFT</span> 3.2.0 and higher, the certificate chain must be complete for a transfer to succeed.
+In {{< TransferCFT/transfercftname  >}} 3.1.3 and lower, you can perform a SSL transfer even if the certificate chain is not complete (not signed by a ROOT CA).
+However, for {{< TransferCFT/transfercftname  >}} 3.2.0 and higher, the certificate chain must be complete for a transfer to succeed.

-When working with multiple <span class="mc-variable suite_variables.TransferCFTName variable">Transfer CFT</span> versions
+When working with multiple {{< TransferCFT/transfercftname  >}} versions

-Given the differences in certificate verification described above, you could encounter issues when performing SSL transfers between, for example <span class="mc-variable suite_variables.TransferCFTName variable">Transfer CFT</span> 3.1.3 and <span class="mc-variable suite_variables.TransferCFTName variable">Transfer CFT</span> 3.4, depending on your configuration.
+Given the differences in certificate verification described above, you could encounter issues when performing SSL transfers between, for example {{< TransferCFT/transfercftname  >}} 3.1.3 and {{< TransferCFT/transfercftname  >}} 3.4, depending on your configuration.
 This section presents an example of two Transfer CFTs where:

--   CFT1: is server and is a <span class="mc-variable suite_variables.TransferCFTName variable">Transfer CFT</span> 3.1.3
+-   CFT1: is server and is a {{< TransferCFT/transfercftname >}} 3.1.3
--   CFT2: is client and is a <span class="mc-variable suite_variables.TransferCFTName variable">Transfer CFT</span> 3.4
+-   CFT2: is client and is a {{< TransferCFT/transfercftname >}} 3.4

 Example